Khat: Description

+Society and culture

-Cultivation and uses
+Cultivation

 Khat has been grown for use as a stimulant for centuries in the Horn of Africa and the Arabian peninsula.
 There, chewing khat predates the use of coffee and is used in a similar social context.
 Its fresh leaves and tops are chewed or, less frequently, dried and consumed as tea, to achieve a state of euphoria and stimulation.
 The leaves or the soft part of the stem can be chewed with either chewing gum or fried peanuts to make it easier to chew.

 In Uganda, it is grown in the central region, especially in Kasenge (Wakiso), Butambala District, Mabira Forest, and in some parts of the western region of the country.
-In Kenya, it is grown in Meru County.
+In Kenya, it is grown in Meru County and Embu County.

-Although the practice of khat-chewing is still primarily restricted to its original area of cultivation in the Red Sea area, the khat plant has over the years found its way to southern Africa as well as tropical areas, where it grows on rocky outcrops and in woodlands.
-The shrub is today scattered in the KwaZulu-Natal, Eastern Cape, Western Cape and Mpumalanga provinces of South Africa, in addition to Eswatini and Mozambique.
-In recent years, however, improved roads, off-road motor vehicles, and air transportation have increased the global distribution of this perishable commodity, and as a result, the plant has been reported in England, Wales, Rome, Amsterdam, Canada, Israel, Australia, New Zealand, and the United States.
-In the US, freshly packed khat leaves are sold on the markets of New York, Los Angeles, Boston, and Dallas, where the demand is highest.